 Before I travelled to India myself I had heard many things about the South being a lot more chilled than the North and a lot safer with nicer people.

-To the point where I, as a nervous solo female traveller to India, nearly visited the South first as a ‘wind in’ to India.
-However, firstly I had no need to be nervous either way (you can watch my YouTube video here on why), secondly I did not find much of a difference between the North and South after 2 months in each in the terms of safety and busyness.
+To the point where I, as a nervous solo female traveller to India, nearly visited the South first as a ‘ease in’ to India.
+However, firstly I had no need to be nervous either way (you can watch my YouTube video here on why), secondly, I did not find much of a difference between the North and South after 2 months in each in the terms of safety and busyness.

 This is good of course in terms of safety as I felt very safe in North India and continued to do so in the South, and the North is very busy, loud and a bit crazy, but if I’m honest, so is the South!